-First off, we'd love to get your contributions.
+First off, we'd love to get your contributions to Dawn!

-Everything helps other folks using Dawn, Tint and WebGPU: from small fixes and documentation improvements to larger features and optimizations.
+Everything helps other folks using Dawn and WebGPU: from small fixes and documentation improvements to larger features and optimizations.
 Please read on to learn about the contribution process.

 Gerrit works a bit differently than Github (if that‘s what you’re used to): there are no forks.
 Instead everyone works on the same repository.
 Gerrit has magic branches for various purpose:

 refs/for/<branch> (most commonly

 refs/for/main) is a branch that anyone can push to that will create or update code reviews (called CLs for ChangeList) for the commits pushed.